JohnKendrick/PDielec/Sphinx/software.rst

     *Analysis Tab* shows the decomposition of the normal modes into molecular components.

     *Visualisation Tab* displays the normal modes as either arrows showing the atomic displacement or as an animation.

+    *Fitter Tab* allows a user to display an experimental spectrum and compare it with the calculated spectrum.

 Main tab